MidnightRain77/SeeksForGeeks/README.md

 ALGORITHM :

 1. Initialize constants:
     a.
-Constant M as the capacity of the stadium
+Constant M as the capacity of the stadium<br />
     b.
-Constant N as the number of entry gates
+Constant N as the number of entry gates<br />
     c.
-Constant p as the minutes it takes for a single attendee to enter key
+Constant p as the minutes it takes for a single attendee to enter key<br />

 2. Create a class Counter :
     a.
 A member variable 'Done' to keep the record of the total number of processed entries.